[30+] Java Web Dynpro Interview Questions and Answers

 Ans:

-51. What is the difference between node & attribute in Web Dynpro ABAP?
+51. Difference between node & attribute in Web Dynpro ABAP?

 Ans: